cdrage/charliedrage/_posts/tech/2014-05-15-suricata-barnyard2-snorby.markdown

 date: 2014-05-15 15:49
 ---

+__2015-10-25 UPDATE:__ Snorby is no longer being updated.
+Also, look at [Bro](http://github.com/bro/bro) as an alternative for Suricata :).
+Will update with a new article in the future of how this should be done in __only__ Docker containers :)

 One of the difficulties in security monitoring is the implementation of a low-resource monitoring software across a scalable network.
 This article will document the installation of Suricata and Barnyard on remote servers as well as Snorty on a central server / database.
 Without further ado, here is the overview:

 [Suricata][suricata]: A smart low-CPU intensive alternative to the IDS we all know and love, Snort.
 This will be collecting packtes via AF Packet located on the 'sensor' (in our case, the nodes)